center-for-threat-informed-defense/m3tid/docs/measuring.rst

 Now that Threat-Informed Defense has been defined, its importance emphasized, and the three main dimensions have been covered, there are three key questions: What specific activities do I need to become Threat-Informed?
 How Threat-Informed is my security program now?
 What are the next steps I need to take to improve my level of Threat-Informed Defense?

 Each of these questions lead to a need to measure Threat-Informed Defense, something that has not been done before.
-In Appendix A, the three Dimensions of Threat-Informed Defense are further decomposed into an initial set of components, with measures for each component from least-to-most threat-informed.
+On the Key Components and Maturity Levels page, the three Dimensions of Threat-Informed Defense are further decomposed into an initial set of components, with measures for each component from least-to-most threat-informed.
 In the sections that follow the methodology to leverage those components to assess a security program are explained.
 The methodology is then applied to an exemplar organization for demonstration purposes.

 Methodology
 -----------